Clean Air and Lungs: The Dangers of Teen Smoking

 People who smoke over a long period of time find themselves facing many serious health risks and possibly even death.
 Cancer of the lungs is the most often-discussed long-term side effect of smoking, but it is not the only problem that smokers face.
 Cervical and respiratory cancer are also a problem, as are cancer of the kidney, bladder, larynx, mouth, and throat.
 Problems that affect the heart include narrowing of the arteries, heart attack, high blood pressure, blocked blood vessels, and a weakened immune system.
 People who smoke for long periods may also have reduced blood flow to the brain, reproductive problems that can cause stillbirth, premature births, miscarriage in women, and impotence in men.
 One’s appearance may also suffer, with the possible occurrence of premature and deep wrinkling of the skin and tooth loss.

 - Harms of Smoking and Health Benefits of Quitting: Visitors to this page on the National Cancer Institute site can read about the chemicals that are in tobacco smoke and the health problems that are caused by them.
-Readers also learn how smoking effects non-smokers and how it is immediately beneficial to stop smoking.
+Readers also learn how smoking affects non-smokers and how it is immediately beneficial to stop smoking.

 - Tobacco – Smoking: Open this page to the TeensHealth website and read about smoking tobacco.
 The article includes information about difficulty stopping, how it affects health, and hookahs and e-cigarettes.